-PIFF to CENC (Multi DRM)¶
+PIFF and CENC (Multi DRM)¶

 When your content is stored protected on disk in 'PIFF' (Protected Interoperable File Format) format (E.g. it is fragmented-MP4 protected with PlayReady) the Origin converts it on-the-fly to DASH with 'CENC' (Common Encryption (CENC)).
 This allows for playout in both the Smooth Streaming format and DASH.
 (Please read about the background as well.)